trobinpl/blog/input/posts/true-objects-have-something-more-than-getters-and-setters.md

 Then I switched to C# and did exactly the same thing.
 It really doesn't matter what language are you using - paradigm stays the same.
 It took me couple of years to realize what OOP truly is.

 If I had to put this into the least words possible I would say - your object should not be just data structure, it should have also behaviors.
 Data structures are not bad!
-They are perfect solution to certain problems.
+They are perfect solutions to certain problems.
 Serializing?
 Passing data from frontend to backend?
 Gathering some primitive types together?
 Go ahead - create data structure.
 Just let it be conscious choice.

 Think about when did you use `private` keyword?
 If your answer is long time ago, **probably** you write good old fashioned functions.
-Your object should hide how he stores data.
-Only thing visible from outside world should be public API of public methods.
-Changing internal state can be possible only through this API - never through accessing property directly.
+It's because your object should hide it's internals.
+There is absolutely no hiding anything without access modifiers other than `public`.

     ticket.Close();